gogameguru/glift-go-game/readme.txt

 Yes, visit [gliftgo.com](http://www.gliftgo.com/ "Glift Go") for more information and sample code.

 == Changelog ==

+= 0.3.4 =
+* Fix - Upgrade to Glift 0.17.3 -- Fixes iOS delay for icon bar events and makes the disableZoomForMobile work.

 = 0.3.3 =
 * Feature - Upgrade to Glift 0.17.2 -- Adds support for go board coordinate